Doraku/DefaultEcs/README.md

 ```C#
 entity.SetSameAs<Example>(referenceEntity);
 ```
+If the component is removed from the entity used as reference, it will not remove the component from the other entities using the same component.

 ## System
 Like components, systems are not restricted by any heritage hierarchy, that way execution logic and optimisation can be fined tuned as required.